 Keep your IoT devices firmware updated

 Patching IoT devices is also important just like your computer.
-Make it a habit to keep your devices updated though it can be a time consuming task, however, it will keep you and your devices safer compared to other devices which are not updated.
+Make it a habit to keep your devices updated though it can be a time-consuming task, however, it will keep you and your devices safer compared to other devices which are not updated.

 Many IoT devices have bugs that enable attackers to leak security information like your Wi-Fi passwords.
 Make sure your passwords are complex as well as unique.

-Devices that work without cloud
+Devices that work without a cloud

-IoT devices that are cloud based are less secure and have the potentials to give away more private information than those devices which are not cloud based and can be easily controlled entirely within your home.
-Try to use IoT devices which are not cloud based as you can easily control them.
+IoT devices that are cloud-based are less secure and have the potentials to give away more private information than those devices which are not cloud-based and can be easily controlled entirely within your home.
+Try to use IoT devices which are not cloud-based as you can easily control them.

 Unnecessary Internet Connections